mesg-foundation/engine/README.md

 # Architecture

-\[\[ TODO: Add a nice graphic with the Application, the core and the services with the communication \]\]
+\[\[ TODO: Add a nice graphic with the Application, the core and the services with their communication \]\]

 # Marketplace

-We have a common place to register all community developed Services and Applications.
-Check out the [curated list of Awesome Services and Applications](https://github.com/mesg-foundation/awesome) that you could also participate in.
+We have a common place to post all community-developed Services and Applications.
+Check out the [curated list of Awesome Services and Applications](https://github.com/mesg-foundation/awesome) to participate.

-You can also checkout [https://mesg.tech/marketplace](https://mesg.tech/marketplace).
+Alternatively, you can also check out [https://mesg.tech/marketplace](https://mesg.tech/marketplace).

 # Roadmap

 #### June 2018 - Core V1.0 Launched
 Create your services and connect them together with your application through a single connection to Core, allowing Core to handle all communications and interoperability with any technology.
+Services and applications can be shared with others in our Marketplace.

 #### Q3 2018 - Rapid Deployment
 No need to code your application anymore, just send a list of events with corresponding tasks within a simple configuration file to Core which will then execute tasks on your application’s behalf.

 #### Q4 2018 - Beta Network
 The decentralized beta Network means no need to run your applications and their services on your own computer, just deploy them on the Network.
-We will also launch an token economy based on your participation in the Network.

 #### Q3 2019 - Main Network
 MESG launches its own blockchain Network providing for full scalability and a cheaper and faster user experience.